dorsal-lab/rocprofiler_ctf_plugin/README.md

 ```
 It will:
 - generate cpp files with functions to convert APIs data to strings from `<hsa|kfd|hip>_prof_str.h`
-- build the shared libraries `rocprofiler_ctf_tool.so` and `roctracer_ctf_tool.so` with functions that will be loaded from tool.cpp and tracer_tool.cpp files in `rocprofiler/roctracer`
+- build the shared libraries `rocprofiler_plugin_tool.so` and `roctracer_plugin_tool.so` with functions that will be loaded from tool.cpp and tracer_tool.cpp files in `rocprofiler/roctracer`

 Currently you have to manually modify rocprofiler/roctracer to allow the use of the module.
 To do so:
 - replace `tracer_tool.cpp` file in `roctracer/test/tool` by `tracer_tool.cpp` in `rocprofiler_roctracer_files` directory